-ART271 Printmaking: Photo-Etching 6 lab hrs/wk, 3 cr.
+ART271 Printmaking: Photo Etching 6 lab hr/wk, 3 cr.

 Introduces the fundamental techniques used in making etchings as fine art prints.
 Includes contemporary photo processes, development of personal imagery, and technical understanding of the printing process.
-Prerequisite: ART131 or ART115 or ART261 or consent of instructor.
+Emphasizes design approaches, drawing on historical and contemporary examples.
+Uses principles of design to create and critically analyze works in progress.
+Prerequisite: ART131, ART115, or ART261; or consent of instructor.
+(Prerequisite course must be completed with a grade of C or better.)
+F, Sp

-ART272 Printmaking: Woodcuts and Linocuts 7
+ART272 Printmaking: Woodcuts and Linocuts

 Offers studio experience and instruction in techniques used in making woodcuts and linoleum block prints.
 Emphasizes studio practice, experimentation, and development of style as a means of personal expression.
-Prerequisite: ART131 or ART115 or ART261 or consent of instructor.
-W, Sp
+Emphasizes design approaches, drawing on historical and contemporary examples.
+Uses principles of design to create and critically analyze works in progress.
+Prerequisite: ART131, ART115, or ART261; or consent of instructor.
+(Prerequisite course must be completed with a grade of C or better.)
+F, Sp

-ART273 Printmaking: Monoprints 6 lab hrs/wk, 3 cr.
+ART273 Printmaking: Monoprints 6 lab hr/wk, 3 cr.